 What happens after I’m put in jail?

 If you’re in Facebook Jail, you aren’t alone.
-These additional measures have resulted in increased restrictions for a huge number of business and personal pages now have even more restrictions.
+Because of these extra steps, a lot of business and personal pages now have even more restrictions.

 Fortunately, Facebook Jail doesn’t last forever.
 Just remain cautious when you get out.
 Typically, Facebook Jail is also followed by a 7 day probation period.

-CommentSold aims to educate business owners on how to avoid temporary bans on Facebook as they use the platform for marketing and sales.
+CommentSold wants to teach business owners how to market and sell on Facebook without getting temporarily banned.
 That said, this blog post should not be construed as legal advice.
 Facebook’s Terms of Service, Community Standards, and Commercial Terms are subject to change at a moment’s notice and should be reviewed regularly to reduce your chances of Facebook Jail.

 Read More About: Top Live Selling Platforms Driving E-Commerce in US